 “It’s common to store medications in a place that’s convenient and that you visit many times a day.
 For many people, this is the bathroom.
 However, many medications can lose their strength and even break down when stored in a damp environment such as a bathroom or near a kitchen sink.
-It is therefore best to store your medications in a dry place, away from heat, direct light, or any source of dampness.” —Mary Jayne Kennedy, MD, department chair of clinical sciences in High Point University’s Fred Wilson School of Pharmacy.
-Learn the 10 most important questions to ask before you take a prescription drug.
+It is, therefore, best to store your medications in a dry place, away from heat, direct light, or any source of dampness.” —Mary Jayne Kennedy, MD, department chair of clinical sciences in High Point University’s Fred Wilson School of Pharmacy

 Myth: Oral and anal sex are safe alternatives to “regular sex”

 “Both oral and anal sexual practices are risky behaviors for several reasons.
 The human papillomavirus (HPV), the most common sexually transmitted infection, is spread through semen.
 HPV is known to cause cancer of the cervix and penis, but it also can cause cancer of the anus and the mouth and throat.
 Other sexually transmitted infections, such as gonorrhea, can also occur in the mouth and throat.
 In addition, repetitive anal sex can harm the muscles that help control defecation, causing a condition called anal prolapse, where part of the rectum sticks out of the body.” —Elyse Watkins, MD, assistant professor of physician assistant studies at High Point University

 Raise your sex IQ by reading about 8 common sex myths.

 Myth: Running is bad for your knees